ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 ![]({{< asset "images/ex_kbdiagram.png" >}})

+Note that command line option `--lyricsonly` implies `"show":false` for diagrams.

 ## Grid lines

 Properties for the lines of grid sections.

       // Grid section lines.
+      // Suppress when "show" is false, e.g. for singers.
       // The width and colour of the cell bar lines can be specified.
       // Enable by setting the width to the desired width.
       "grids" : {